NeverRanked · Measurement methodology

 Some of what we measure becomes a public artifact: a per-business "AI-visibility receipt" linked from outreach to a named subject.
 Every public receipt links back to this page for substantiation, and every quantitative claim it carries is anchored in a hash-locked measurement run on the methodology above.

-The substantiation chain in one sentence: every quantitative claim in a NeverRanked artifact is derived from a hash-locked, pre-registered measurement, captured by open-source code, against named engines on named dates with named queries, and graded by a fail-closed factual checker before it ships.
+The substantiation chain in one sentence: every quantitative claim in a NeverRanked artifact is derived from a hash-locked, pre-registered measurement against named engines on named dates with named queries, and graded by a fail-closed factual checker before it ships.

 Phrasing discipline.
 Receipts speak observationally only.
 "On N of M observed queries between [dates], engine X cited business Y" is the canonical form.
 We do not say an engine "recommends," "prefers," "endorses," or "ranks" a business.
 Engines cite, full stop.
 We do not assert that being cited causes a business outcome, or that not being cited causes its absence.
 The grader rejects artifacts that drift into normative or causal language.